 Editor, Anne.
 Conference on Speaking Conferences Proceedings.
 1 Aug 2019, Turkeyfoot Hotel, Rabbit Hash, KY: Publication Publishing, 22 Aug 2019.

 Note that the italics end with the title.
 That helps separate a date that is part of the title from a date you have included yourself.
 Also, note that when citing the published proceedings of a conference, two dates are called for: the date of the conference itself and the date the proceedings were published.

 As noted above, this article deals with Modern Language Association or MLA format citation.
 Many other formats exist.
-The most popular are the APA style, and University of Chicago or Turabian style.
+The most popular are the APA style and University of Chicago, or Turabian, style.

 APA format, named for the American Psychological Association, is used more often in the social sciences, like psychology and sociology.
 It is useful for citing from journals and other such publications.
 The focus of the APA format is more on the research presented in the source and when it was released, rather than the individuals who conducted it.
-Note that in APA format, the term "bibliography" has been replaced with "references."
+Note that with APA format, the term "bibliography" has been replaced with "references."

 University of Chicago or Turabian style are two names for the same format.
 Following The Chicago Manual of Style, this bibliography style is commonly used in the study of business, history and the fine arts.